Moses Wheeler Bridge: Replacement Bridge

-Environmental studies for the new bridge were completed in 2005, and CONNDOT awarded a $60 million contract to Torrington, Connecticut-based O&G Industries for the initial phase of work in July 2009.
+Environmental studies for the new bridge were completed in 2005, and CTDOT awarded a $60 million contract to Torrington, Connecticut-based O&G Industries for the initial phase of work in July 2009.
 Construction on the first phase of replacing the bridge, including the foundations for the new bridge piers and temporary work trusses in the Housatonic River began in September 2009.
 The $166.5 million contract to build the remainder of the new bridge and demolish the existing span was awarded to a joint venture between Chicago, Illinois-based Walsh Construction Company and Denver, Colorado-based PCL Constructors (also referred to in contract documents as Walsh/PCL Joint Venture II) in August 2011.
 Walsh/PCL opted to use the steel plate girder design option.

 Walsh/PCL commenced work to widen I-95 on the east and west approaches and began erecting the bridge piers for the new Moses Wheeler Bridge in September 2011.
 Crews shifted I-95 traffic to the southern half of the roadway so the northern half of the highway, including several smaller overpasses could rebuilt and expanded.
 On January 17, 2013, southbound traffic was shifted onto the completed northern third of the new bridge and approaches.
 Northbound traffic was shifted onto the former southbound lanes of the old bridge on January 26, 2013.
 The Walsh/PCL construction team began demolishing the northbound portion of the old bridge and approaches in February 2013.
 Demolition of the old northbound span was completed in May 2013, and crews began erecting structural steel for the new northbound lanes in June 2013.
 In December 2013, northbound traffic was shifted from the old bridge to the new northbound lanes, at which point the remainder of the original 1958 structure was taken out of service and removed.
 During the summer of 2014, three large gantry cranes were assembled in the median of I-95 to facilitate the removal of structural steel from the original span and construction of the center portion of the new span.
 By the end of 2015, construction of the new Moses Wheeler Bridge reached substantial completion, with final paving and striping completed in spring 2016.